shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 }
 ```

-As you can see, you have full control on how to handle the refund request and which positions to refund.
+As you can see, you have complete control over handling the refund request and which positions to refund.

 ### Recurring capture example